 However, as we continued discussing our ideas, it became difficult for all four group members to agree on the same concept.
 Everyone had slightly different ideas about what the story should be and how the opening should look.
 Because of this, we struggled to come to a clear decision and move forward with planning.
 Eventually, we decided to split into smaller groups so that everyone could work on ideas they were more comfortable with.

 After the group split, it was just Filza and I working together.
-At this point, we reconsidered our genre choice overnight as Filza came up with the most hillarious idea for our film and decided to switch from coming of age to crime comedy.
-We felt that this genre would give us more creative freedom and allow us to make our film opening more engaging and entertaining.
-Crime comedy combines elements of crime with humour, which means we can include both suspenseful moments and comedic situations in our opening.
+At this point, we reconsidered our genre choice overnight as Filza came up with an idea for our film and decided to switch from coming of age to psychological horror/thriller. the chosen genre being our personal favourite every time we'd watch a movie together.
+We felt that there was a lot we could do.
+Which would allow us to make our film opening more engaging.
+Psychological horror/thriller combines elements of mind boggling stuff with a little suspense and terror, which means we can include both suspenseful and brainy stuff in our opening.

-We believe that choosing crime comedy will allow us to experiment with different camera shots, character interactions and storytelling techniques.
-Overall, changing our genre helped us develop a clearer direction for our film opening and allowed us to create an idea that both of us were excited to work on.
+We believe that choosing psychological horror/thriller will allow us to experiment with different camera shots, character interactions and storytelling techniques.
+Overall, changing our genre helped us develop a clearer direction for our film opening and allowed us to create an idea that both of us are excited to work on.

 Comments